Finding Your Personal Strength

 The new realm of thinking towards the later years will be that of a complete shift to the definition of being ‘robust, energy, movement, adaptation and growth”.
 A great deal of attention has been focused on the importance of physical activity as means of enhancing health and effective functioning in old age, assisting in avoiding or minimizing many of the physical, psychological and social hazards that come with advancing age.

 Society’s stereotype is a deterrent for many who wish to change their fitness level, including the expectation that one should “act their age”, that growing older should go hand-in-hand with decreased activity and older adults should “slow down and take it easy”, as such, restricting the scope of exercise options for those who are motivated to be physically active.

 The lifestyle choices you make every single day- the type of food you eat, the time you set aside a week for exercise, the types of exercise you choose- affect your health right now and the way you will live in the future.

-It takes far less to prevent disease than it does to treat it.
+It takes far less to prevent diseases than it does to treat it.

-Sarcopenia is a consequence of getting old, and if nothing is done about it, it can inflict enormous decline in our quality of life and disability.
-Sarcopenia, or muscle atrophy and loss, begins in the 30s, and it progresses at the rate of 3-5% with each decade and escalates to 25-30% after the age of 50 and 75.
+Sarcopenia is a consequence of growing older, and if nothing is done about it, it can inflict an enormous decline in our quality of life and cause disability.
+Sarcopenia, or muscle atrophy and loss, begins in the 30s, and it progresses at the rate of 3-5% with each decade, escalating to 25-30% after the age of 50 and 75.
 Train to keep your muscle and regain life

 Strength Training With Resistance Exercises